Retrofitting for Superior Results

 Making it right has put SEI on the track for maximum output in 2005, running three shifts a day, five days a week and lately logging around-the-clock shifts on both Saturday and Sunday, too.

 SEI has the capacity to output 12-14 million pounds of aluminum extrusions annually.
 In 2004, SEI shipped 10.5 million pounds.
-Thanks to the Hot Log Saw system installed the end of 2004, they expect to ship at capacity by the end of 2005.
+Thanks to the Hot Log Saw system installed at the end of 2004, they expect to ship at capacity by the end of 2005.

 Belco Industries and B&O Saws lead the industry as the only manufacturers in the U.S. to successfully offer a Hot Log Saw* system.